How much does a chimney inspection cost?

 What we find on-site

 If the inspection reveals damage — cracked liner, failing crown, missing cap, heavy creosote — we'll show you photos and write up a separate quote.
 The $49 inspection fee is credited toward any repair you book that visit.
 Nothing extra happens without your written approval.
+These are the warning signs worth knowing before they become expensive.

 What you get